uc-cdis/gen3-code-vigil/gen3-integration-tests/README.md

 ## Code organization
 Test code is organized into 4 directories:  `services`, `tests`, `test-data` and `utils`.
+- `pages` contains endpoints, locators and methods specific to each page in the portal.
+There is a separate module for each page.
 - `services` contains the endpoints and methods specific to each service.
 There is a separate module for each service.
 - `tests` contains the tests written in pytest.
 Tests are further separated into api tests and gui tests.
 - `test-data` contains the test data.